ccr5/Velh-IA/README.md

 License: [GNU General Public License v3.0 ](https://www.gnu.org/licenses/gpl-3.0.pt-br.html "GNU General Public License v3.0 ")

+### Project Code
+It has three microservice:
+velhia.api: Express project with all routes to save or get data.
+Use MongoDB velhia.game: Scripts, game control and all logic of this research. velhia.web: React website to tell about this project, follow the game and see analysis.

+Each microservice has a readme document to explain how its works.

 ### Colaborations
 I'm inviting you to help me in this project on Github and watch the development:
 * [Youtube Channel](https://www.youtube.com/channel/UCNBSO8r0BwMNQUaNy2UQN1g "Youtube Channel")